xebadevs/Coinversion/scrum/06_sprint02.md

 - TK#3.06: Get updated data for each cryptocurrency.
 - TK#3.07: Get updated data for business and financial news.
 - TK#3.08: Deploy the project to the hosting selected.

+## QA and Testing:

+- TK#4.03: Write a Bug and Error Report and share in `Coinversion Project`.
+- TK#4.05: Search bugs in hosted project and inform them.